wth-mvp-s/LT/az900/n26-50_reals.md

-##   n0-25_reals
+##   n26-50_reals

 #### Q1.
-Your company intends to subscribe to an Azure support plan.
-The support plan must allow for new support requests to be opened.
-Which of the following are support plans that will allow this?
-Answer by dragging the correct option from the list to the answer area.
+You have been informed by your superiors of the companyג€™s intentions to automate server deployment to Azure.
+There is, however, some concern that administrative credentials could be uncovered during this process.
+You are required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.
+Solution: You recommend the use of Azure Information Protection.
+Does the solution meet the goal?

-- [ ] Basic
+- [ ] Yes
-- [x] Developer
-- [x] Standard
-- [x] Professional Direct
-- [x] Premier
+- [x] No

 #### Q2.
-Your company has datacenters in Los Angeles and New York.
-The company has a Microsoft Azure subscription.
-You are configuring the two datacenters as geo-clustered sites or site resiliency.
-You need to recommend an Azure storage redundancy option.
-You have the following data storage requirements: ✑ Data must be stored on multiple nodes. ✑ Data must be stored on nodes in separate geographic locations. ✑ Data can be read from the secondary location as well as from the primary location Which of the following Azure stored redundancy options should you recommend?
+You have been informed by your superiors of the companyג€™s intentions to automate server deployment to Azure.
+There is, however, some concern that administrative credentials could be uncovered during this process.
+You are required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.
+Solution: You recommend the use of Azure Multi-Factor Authentication (MFA).
+Does the solution meet the goal?

-- [ ] Geo-redundant storage
+- [ ] Yes
-- [x] Read-only geo-redundant storage
+- [x] No
-- [ ] Zone-redundant storage
-- [ ] Locally redundant storage

 #### Q3.
-Your companyג€™s Azure subscription includes a Basic support plan.
-They would like to request an assessment of an Azure environmentג€™s design from Microsoft.
-This is, however, not supported by the existing plan.
-You want to make sure that the company subscribes to a support plan that allows this functionality, while keeping expenses to a minimum.
-Solution: You recommend that the company subscribes to the Professional Direct support plan.
+The company would like to develop a cloud solution by making use of Azure Government.
+Azure Government can only be used by certain types of clients to develop cloud solutions.
+Which of the following are the types of customers that can make use of Azure Government in this situation?
+Answer by dragging the correct option from the list to the answer area.

+- [ ] A Government contractor from any country
+- [ ] A government entity from any country
+- [ ] A European government contractor
+- [ ] A European government entity
+- [x] A United States government contractor
+- [x] A United States government entity

+#### Q4.
+Your company has an Azure Active Directory (Azure AD) environment.
+Users occasionally connect to Azure AD via the Internet.
+You have been tasked with making sure that users who connect to Azure AD via the internet from an unidentified IP address, are automatically encouraged to change passwords.
+Solution: You configure the use of Azure AD Identity Protection.
 Does the solution meet the goal?
-60% vs 40%

 - [x] Yes
 - [ ] No

-#### Q4.
-You are tasked with deploying Azure virtual machines for your company.
-You need to make use of the appropriate cloud deployment solution.
-Solution: You should make use of Software as a Service (SaaS).
-Does the solution meet the goal?

-- [ ] Yes
-- [x] No

 #### Q5.
-You are tasked with deploying Azure virtual machines for your company.
-You need to make use of the appropriate cloud deployment solution.
-Solution: You should make use of Platform as a Service (PaaS).
+Your company has an Azure Active Directory (Azure AD) environment.
+Users occasionally connect to Azure AD via the Internet.
+You have been tasked with making sure that users who connect to Azure AD via the internet from an unidentified IP address, are automatically encouraged to change passwords.
+Solution: You configure the use of Azure AD Privileged Identity Management.
 Does the solution meet the goal?

 - [ ] Yes
 - [x] No
+#####################

 #### Q6.
 You are tasked with deploying Azure virtual machines for your company.
 You need to make use of the appropriate cloud deployment solution.
 Solution: You should make use of Infrastructure as a Service (IaaS).
 Does the solution meet the goal?
 - [x] Yes